 The best thing to do?
 Talk about all of these pros and cons with an experienced dentist.

 At Jones & Copeland Smiles, we’ve helped many patients tackle the process of replacing missing teeth.
 Whether you just recently lost a tooth or you’ve been hiding your smile for years, our expert dental team wants to help you.

-To discuss dental bridges and implants, and the general process for handling lost teeth, schedule an appointment with our Flowery Branch office.
+To discuss dental bridges and implants, and the general process for handling lost teeth, schedule an appointment with our Buford office.
 You can give us a call at 770-299-4905 or book a consultation online.